Free Webinar – Awaab’s Law, and Five Years of ‘Fitness’

 Marina Sergides, Barrister, Garden Court Chambers

 Marina Sergides specialises in all aspects of social housing law.
 She has extensive experience in nuisance possession proceedings, section 204 homelessness appeals, unlawful eviction and harassment claims, disrepair claims, judicial review, human rights, public law defences, disability discrimination and ASBO in the civil courts.
-Marina is Co-Chair of the Housing Law Practitioners Association, along with Simon Mullings.
+Previously, Marina was the Co-Chair of the Housing Law Practitioners Association.
 She regularly speaks at housing law conferences, has written for Legal Action Magazine.
 Marina was a lecturer in housing law at London South Bank University and is a contributor to Housing Law Handbook: A Practical Guide (2nd edition).